-The former NSW Police detective was dumped from the investigation into William Tyrrell’s disappearance earlier this year, shortly before being charged with allegedly making illegal recordings during his inquiries.
+In 2019, the former NSW Police detective was dumped from the investigation into William Tyrrell’s disappearance, shortly before being charged with allegedly making illegal recordings with the Tyrrell family’s elderly neighbour Paul Savage in 2017 and 2018 during his inquiries.

 Earlier this year Jubelin was found guilty of these charges, convicted and fined $10,000.
 He has always maintained his innocence, insists the recordings were conducted lawfully and is appealing against the sentence.

 Watch the preview for Gary Jubelin on 60 Minutes here.
 Post continues below.